 Features that Make your Elliptical More Comfortable to Use

+There are many parts to an elliptical trainer and if you are to be satisfied with your machine some of those parts need to be specially designed with your comfort in mind.
 I know that elliptical exercise is not a vacation, but still you should be comfortable when you are using your trainer.
 Feeling confident and at ease can help you to stay motivated and reduce the risk of injuries while you are working out.
-Here are some of the features that I think should be comfortable for you if you are going to get the best results.
+Here are some of the features that I think should be comfortable for you if you are going to get the best results:

 Not all elliptical trainers have handlebars, but most of them do and they are an important feature if you want to use your elliptical for upper-body as well as lower-body workouts.
 To keep your workout experience more user-friendly you will need an elliptical with comfortable handlebars.
 There are typically two types of handlebars on an elliptical – stationary handlebars and moving handlebars.
 The stationary handlebars are what you will normally use if you want to rest for a moment during your workout, need extra balance, and appreciate built-in heart rate sensors for checking your pulse.
 The moving handlebars are what you will need when an upper-body workout is your focus.